Directions: Using the integers -3 to 3, at most one time each, fill in the blanks to make each equation true. Source: Jeanmarie Mullen

 Read More »Tag Archives: 7.NS.1

-Directions: Using the digits 1 to 6, at most one time each, fill in the boxes so that top two equations are equal and the bottom equation has the greatest value.
+Directions: Using the digits 1 to 6, at most one time each, fill in the boxes so that top two equations are equal and the bottom equation has a greatest value than the other two.
 Source: Kate Nerdypoo

 Read More »Rational Number Computation